 - Adding testimonials to a website increase conversions by 34%

-- Placing testimonials on lead generation page increases conversions by 50%
+- Placing testimonials on the lead generation page increases conversions by 50%

 - Engaged customers are 6 times more likely to try a new product or service from the brand as soon as it becomes available.

-- Engaged customers are 7 times more likely to always respond to the brand’s promotional offers.
+- Next, engaged customers are 7 times more likely to always respond to the brand’s promotional offers.

-- Engaged customers are 4 times more likely to appreciate when the brand reaches out to them.
+- Final, engaged customers are 4 times more likely to appreciate when the brand reaches out to them.

 - 75% of smartphone users abandon sites that aren’t mobile optimized.

 - 70% of shoppers use their mobile to look for a better price elsewhere.

 - 38% of shoppers redeem coupons on their mobile devices.